freenas/freenas-docs/userguide/tn_initial.rst

 Initial Setup
 =============

+Before beginning software configuration, please see the :ref:`Hardware Setup` section for specific racking and connection information.

 Depending on the degree of pre-configuration you requested from iXsystems, much of the initial %brand% setup may already be complete.